Howdy Hot Chicken

 We then created final logo files in JPEG, PNG, EPS, and PDF.
 We provided the logo files to the client, along with logo guidelines, in full color, black, and white.

 RESTAURANT BRAND DESIGN GUIDEBOOK

 Our restaurant brand design guidebook is essential in keeping the brand intact.
-We supplied Howdy Hot Chicken with a booklet, including the six-image mood board, the logo, supporting logos, brand colors, and brand fonts.
+We supplied Howdy Hot Chicken with a booklet, including the six-image mood board, the logo, supporting brand icons, brand colors, and brand fonts.

 As this Starter Pack project came to a close, our team began working on the next phase of restaurant branding for Howdy Hot Chicken: the restaurant interior branding.
 We were engaged to ensure that the restaurant’s physical space gave every customer a great big “Howdy!” as they walked through the doors.

 READY FOR A NICE RESTAURANT BRAND DESIGN?

 Need a hot restaurant brand design?
 Call us to say howdy!
 Our restaurant branding experts are standing by.